 When CBN Prudential Provisions is greater than IFRS provisions; the excess provision should be transferred from the general reserve account to a "regulatory risk reserve".
 Where CBN Prudential Provisions is less than IFRS provisions, the excess provision should be transferred to the general reserve account from the non-distributable regulatory reserve to the extent of regulatory reserve previously recognized

-As of December 31, 2019, the mandatory regulatory reserves decreased from N17,294,329 in 2018 to N15,087,959 in 2019 Consequently, a transfer of N2,206,370 was executed from general reserve to the regulatory reserve.
+As off December 31, 2020, the mandatory regulatory reserves increased from N15,087,959 in 2019 to N15,167,262 in 2020.
+Consequently, a transfer of N79,303 was executed from general reserve to the regulatory reserve.